citelab/JAMScript/lib/jdiscovery/README.md

 Now back to attributes.
 If status is the only attribute that any node has by default, then how can we give nodes other attributes?
 This is done by announcing attributes.

 ## Announcing attributes
-In order to give a node an attribute, you use the `addAttributes` API.
+In order to give a node an attribute, you use the `setAttributes` method of the Registrar.
 For example, to add the thermostat attribute, you could use:

 ```
     // ...

-    reggie.addAttributes({
+    reggie.setAttributes({
         thermostat: 20
     });